madhaviit/Adobe_final/README.md

 ### Steps to Run

+All the datasets are provided in datasets name.txt in /Notebooks/Task 1 folder.
 Inference:
 First create the BERTweet embeddings for all attributes of the content of each dataset.
 This includes username , date , content , content+date+username.